GetMeoutt/linux_assignment1/README.md

 ### to Confirm `doctl` is working

 after run the authentication, run `doctl account get`.
-The result should look like this:
+The result should look like this: <br>
 ![[Pasted image 20240917195939.png]]